redhat-developer/odo/docs/proposals/odo-deploy.md

 It is not meant to replace GitOps/pipeline-based deployments for governed environments (test, stage, production).
 However, both `odo deploy` and `odo pipelines` must honour the build and deployment information provided by the application stack (devfile).

-## User Flow
+## User flow

 This command will allow a user to perform inner-loop and then test the outer-loop, so the application is truly ready for checking into git and for pipelines to take over.
 Here's how a typical application development flow might look like:

 User flow:
 1. `odo create <component> <mycomponent>` - This initializes odo component in the current directory.
 1. Edit the project source code to develop the application.
-1. `odo URL create` - This stores URL information (host, port etc.) for accessing the application on the cluster (if not done already).
+1. `odo url create` - This stores URL information (host, port etc.) for accessing the application on the cluster (if not done already).
 1. `odo push` - This runs the application source code using inner-loop instructions from devfile.
 1. Validate the running application is working as intended.
 1. Iterate over steps 2 and beyond (as needed).